 Bond Pricing and Fund Management (MSc Finance)

-Finance and Accounting (Msc International Business and various)
+Finance and Accounting (MSc International Business and various)

-Programme Leader: Msc Finance
+Programme Leader: MSc Finance

 PhD supervisor and Examiner

-Student Engagement Champion (Accounting, Finance and Economics)
+Student Engagement Lead (Accounting, Finance and Economics)

 Lincoln International Business School Lead, Learning Gain